se-uhd/llm-guidelines-website/guidelines/index.md

 ## Report Model Version and Date

 It is also crucial for all types of studies to document the specific version of the LLM used in the study, along with the date when the experiments were conducted.
 LLMs are frequently updated, and different versions may produce varying results.
 By providing this information, researchers enable others to reproduce the study under the same conditions.
 Different model providers have varying degrees of information.
 For example, OpenAI provides a model version and a system fingerprint describing the backend configuration that can also influence the output.
-Therefore, stating ``We used gpt-4o-2024-08-0, system fingerprint fp\_6b68a8204b'' provides clarity on the exact model and runtime environment.\footnote{\url{https://platform.openai.com/docs/api-reference/chat/object}}
+Therefore, stating "We used gpt-4o-2024-08-0, system fingerprint fp_6b68a8204b" provides clarity on the [exact model and runtime environment](https://platform.openai.com/docs/api-reference/chat/object).

 ## Report Model Configuration

 Detailed documentation of the configuration and parameters used during any study is necessary for reproducibility.
 This includes settings such as the temperature that controls randomness, the maximum token length, and any other relevant parameters such as the consideration of historical context.
 Additionally, a thorough description of the hosting environment of the LLM or LLM-based tool should be provided, especially in studies focusing on performance or any time-sensitive measurement.
-For instance, researchers might report that ``the model was integrated via the Azure OpenAI Service, and configured with a temperature of 0.7, top\_p set to 0.8, and a maximum token length of 512,'' providing a clear overview of the experimental setup.
+For instance, researchers might report that "the model was integrated via the Azure OpenAI Service, and configured with a temperature of 0.7, top\_p set to 0.8, and a maximum token length of 512," providing a clear overview of the experimental setup.

 ## Report Prompts and their Development